NTDesnoyers/memry-OS/replit.md

 The AI executes up to 5 sequential tool calls per request, allowing complex multi-step operations like "find Miguel, log a call, and create a follow-up task for next week".

+### Voice Profile Learning
+The system learns Nathan's unique communication style from conversation transcripts.
+It extracts:
+- **Greetings**: How Nathan opens conversations ("Hey there!", "How's it going?")
+- **Sign-offs**: How he closes conversations
+- **Expressions**: Common phrases he uses ("That's awesome", "Definitely", "All right")
+- **Tone Notes**: Observations about his style (casual, enthusiastic, conversational)
+- **Compliment Patterns**: How he gives praise
+- **Question Styles**: How he asks questions and shows interest

+This voice profile is used when generating emails, handwritten notes, and marketing content to sound authentically like Nathan rather than generic AI-generated content.

+### AI-Generated Drafts
+After processing conversations, the system generates:
+- **Thank-you Emails**: Professional but warm 2-3 paragraph emails
+- **Handwritten Notes**: 2-3 sentences starting with "Thank you/It was great/Congratulations", focused on the other person, ending with a P.S. call to action
+- **Follow-up Tasks**: Action items extracted from conversations

+Drafts are stored in the `generated_drafts` table and can be reviewed/edited before sending.

 ## Ninja Selling Methodology

 Ninja Selling is a relationship-first, process-driven sales system.
 Agents increase income per hour by focusing on people they know, delivering value, and following consistent daily/weekly habits rather than chasing leads with pressure tactics.